 What should you do?

-If you or a loved one are experiencing any symptoms related to poor circulation or want to learn more about the BEMER therapy, give us a call at (704) 752-8100 or click below to sign up for a free 15-minute phone consultation.
-We’ll be glad to walk you through your options and answer any questions.
-Want to combat poor circulation at home?
-You can buy the BEMER PEMF device used at Better Brain & Body.
+If you or a loved one are experiencing any symptoms related to poor circulation or want to learn more about the BEMER therapy, give us a call at (704) 752-8100 or click below to sign up for a complimentary 15-minute phone consultation.
+Owner and lead doctor of Better Brain & Body, Dr. Alicia Brown, will be glad to walk you through your options and answer any questions.

 Affiliate Disclosure: